The Favorites tool window lets you manage the following lists:

 Context menu of the side bar button

 Right-click the side bar button to reveal this context menu.
-Refer to the section Viewing Modes for the detailed information about the viewing modes.
+Refer to the section Viewing modes of tool windows for the detailed information about the viewing modes.

-If this option is on, the class members (fields, methods, etc.) are shown.
+If this option is on, the class members (fields, methods, and so on.) are shown.

 If this option is on, JetBrains Rider automatically navigates from a file (or a class member) selected in the Favorites tool window to the corresponding source file (or its fragment) in the editor.
 If the corresponding file is not currently open, it will open automatically.